sagar4458/News_Crawler/README.md

 ## License

 © 2026 Mouli Sagar - All rights reserved.
-This project is for portfolio and educational purposes.
+All rights reserved.
 For commercial use or collaboration, please contact the author.

 *Started: September 2025 - Completed: June 2026*